JamesWebDev/JamesWebDev/WebPackTutorial/README.md

     - Keep in mind angularjs [Dependency Injection (DI)](https://docs.angularjs.org/guide/di) handles in-memory dependencies and webpack handles file dependencies

 - If you are using a framework that checks/modifies global/window variables.
   - Example: Angular checks to see if window.jQuery exists and then decides whether or not to use it's own jqlite.
 Webpack protects the global name space by wrapping each module in an [IIFE](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression) which is great and avoids collisions, but means it won't see your imported jquery when it checks window for jQuery.
-Their is a simple solution, use webpack.ProvidePlugin this rewrites the usages of the global with the imported reference
+Their is a simple solution, use webpack.ProvidePlugin this rewrites the usages of the global with with the imported reference

 ```js
 //ProvidePlugin Automatically loads modules.
 Whenever the identifier is encountered as free variable in a module, the module is loaded automatically and the identifier is filled with the exports of the loaded module.